How to guarantee donor security online

 Online hackers are becoming more sophisticated, and in today’s digital climate, there is a small but real risk of breaches in cyber security with every transaction that can’t be ignored.

-The General Data Protection Regulation is a 2018 EU regulation that protects the personal data of all online users within the EU.
+The General Data Protection Regulation was a 2018 EU regulation designed to protect the personal data of all online users within the EU.

-Tighter controls consider the rapid growth of technology and give those responsible for data a higher level of accountability for how they use it.
+Tighter controls considered the rapid growth of technology and give those responsible for data a higher level of accountability for how they use it.

-GDPR privacy laws are only required for EU users, but if your charity has a global presence or is likely to attract the attention from worldwide supporters, it’s essential you follow the conditions of the regulation.
+GDPR privacy laws primarily only applied to EU users, but as time has evolved, online users are increasingly aware of the use of their data.
+If your charity has a global presence or is likely to attract the attention from worldwide supporters, it’s essential you follow the conditions of the regulation.

 Install a valid website SSL certificate